MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 ---
-title: "Create a New User and Role"
+title: "Create a new user and role"
 description: ""
 menu:
   main: